 Migratory birds, including cranes, ducks, eagles, geese, hawks, hummingbirds, owls, shorebirds, seabirds, songbirds, and wading birds.
 See the Migratory Bird Treaty Act for a complete list of protected birds.

 Sharks, including small aquarium sharks

-Non-endangered animal pelt or skin.
-This includes things made from certain types of zebras and coyotes.
+Non-endangered or threatened animal pelt or skin.
 When listing these items, be sure to:

 The sale of pelts or items which include the fur from domesticated cats or dogs.

 Most animal traps are okay to sell, although certain types are illegal.
 Here are some examples: